 Information about Cumbria’s wildlife, habitats and geology have been given to Tullie House Museum for over 100 years.
-The information from this collection of specimens and records is used by: national and local organisations to help with policy and planning; researchers and students; biological recorders and the public.
+The information from this collection of specimens and records is used by: national and local organisations to help policy and planning decisions; researchers and students; biological recorders and the public.
 By recording in Cumbria you will help continue this tradition and important work.

 |Submit a Record||Tell us about what you have seen to help build up a comprehensive picture of Cumbia’s biodiversity.|

 |Surveys||If you have a passion for a particular group of plants or aninmals why not get involved in a national or local survey?|

 |Getting Started||If you are interested in wildlife and are considering recording read this section or contact our Recording Officer.|

 |Resources||CBDC has many online and practical resources including books and equipment to help you record.|

 |Local Recording Groups||There are a range of geographical and taxonomic groups who regularly meet in Cumbria.
 Joining a local recording group can help improve your recording skills through lectures and field trips.|